SurrogateSHAP: Training-Free Contributor Attribution for Text-to-Image (T2I) Models: Appendix.

 \textbf{Results.} \Cref{tab:lds_0.5_results} summarizes LDS ($\alpha = 0.5$) performance for each method.
 Our results reveal that TRAK and influence-function (IF) variants frequently underperform LOO estimates.
 In ArtBench (Post-Impressionism), these methods exhibit negative correlations, most notably D-TRAK (\( -20.75\% \text{ LDS}\)).
 Similarity-based methods (e.g., CLIP similarity, GMValuator \citep{yanggmvaluator}) are often inconsistent across datasets and utilities.
 Such results suggest that these baseline methods can be misleading regarding the impact of data contributors on generative quality.
 In contrast, SurrogateSHAP shows consistent and superior performance across diverse utility functions, ranging from distributional metrics (FID) to perceptual ones (Avg.
 Aesthetic, LPIPS).
 Within the Shapley-based framework, SurrogateSHAP outperforms sFT \citep{luefficient} by a substantial margin.
 On CIFAR-20, it achieves 51.21\% LDS for FID, whereas sFT struggles and underperforms other baselines.
 In ArtBench (Post-Impressionism), SurrogateSHAP reaches 44.14\% LDS, more than doubling sFT.
 SurrogateSHAP consistently outperforms other methods across various datamodel \(\alpha\in\{0.25,0.75\}\) (see \Cref{tab:lds_0.25_results,tab:lds_0.75_results}).

-We next evaluate the efficiency-performance trade-off within the Shapley-based framework\footnote{ We employ KernelSHAP for both the retraining baseline and sFT, following \citet{luefficient}.} by measuring LDS across varying computational budgets.
-For SurrogateSHAP, we omit the GBT training time from the total budget, as it is negligible compared to the total cost of subset queries.
+We next evaluate the efficiency-performance trade-off within the Shapley-based framework by measuring LDS across varying computational budgets.
+For SurrogateSHAP, we omit the GBT training time from the total budget, as it is negligible compared to the total cost of subset queries\footnote{In \Cref{tab:lds_0.5_results}, the average runtime of 5-fold CV is 0.86s for CIFAR-20, 1.65s for ArtBench Post-impressionism, and 26.62s for Fashion-Product.}.
 Across all tested budgets, SurrogateSHAP achieves the highest LDS and demonstrates better scaling trends on CIFAR-20 and ArtBench (Post-Impressionism) (\Cref{fig:budget_lds}).
-For CIFAR-20, our method exceeds baseline performance at low budgets ($<10$ retraining units) and scales consistently as compute increases; in contrast, retraining and sFT frequently plateau or exhibit high variance.
-For FID at budget 10, our method reaches an LDS \(41.2 \%\) whereas the retraining baseline and sFT are below 0\% (\Cref{fig:budget_lds}a).
+For CIFAR-20, our method exceeds baseline performance at low budgets ($<10$ training units) and scales consistently as compute increases; in contrast, training and sFT frequently plateau or exhibit high variance.
+For FID at budget 10, our method reaches an LDS of \(41.2 \%\) whereas the training baseline and sFT are below 0\% (\Cref{fig:budget_lds}a).
 We also compare TreeSHAP-based estimates (dark purple) with KernelSHAP (light purple) using the same proxy subsets, and our approach outperforms the KernelSHAP estimate by a significant margin.
 These results confirm that SurrogateSHAP provides computationally efficient, reliable estimates of held-out set utilities.